Residency Program

 At the conclusion of the Chief Resident year, our graduates are prepared for an academic position or an independent practice in the community.
 Many of our residents choose to go on to advanced clinical or research fellowship training.
 Many of our program graduates have gone on to become chairmen, academic faculty, and clinical leaders throughout the United States.

-The department also holds daily rounds, weekly grand rounds, and weekly clinical walk rounds.
-Our residents also participate in the continuing education programs of the American Academy of Otolaryngology - Head and Neck Surgery including attendance at national and regional meetings.
-Other benefits for residents include a liberal resident travel program which helps to underwrite a significant portion of the travel costs of attending national meetings and an annual educational materials fund.
-Participation in the Academy’s Home Study Course is expected.
+Our residents participate in the continuing education programs of the American Academy of Otolaryngology - Head and Neck Surgery including attendance at national and regional meetings.
+A resident travel program underwrites the travel costs of attending national meetings when presenting a poster or podium talk.
 Our residents are sent to the American Academy of Otolaryngologic Allergy (AAOA) Basic Course to receive high quality didactic education in this field.

 Multiple Otolaryngology-Head and Neck Surgery faculty are involved in global health initiatives that create opportunities for resident involvement.
 Dr. Lia Jacobson is co-director of UCSF's Center for Health Equity in Surgery and Anesthesia (CHESA) Fellowship program, which supports physicians and surgeons committed to a career in global health equity in the perioperative space.
 There are two global surgery fellowship pathways available in OHNS at UCSF - a funded clinical/research fellowship for US-based surgeons and a remote research fellowship available to ENTs from all over the world.
 Dr. Jacobson also works directly with ENT training programs in Tanzania and Cambodia.